 HTT is working with Carbures, a company with headquarters in Spain that builds aerospace, aeronautics and railway structures and parts, in building the capsule.
 The company is passenger-focused and guarantees that safety is a priority above everything else.

 “This will be the first time a full-scale passenger Hyperloop capsule will be built and shown to the world,” said Ahlborn.
 “We put this on par with the first time any type of transportation has been revealed publicly, such as the first locomotive, airplane, or automobile, each of these signified a major shift in the way we live our lives on a global scale.”

 Aside from France, Hyperloop is developing routes in four other countries.
 HTT has also signed a partnership agreement with Abu Dhabi to develop a route connecting to Al Ain and Dubai.
 They also signed with the Czech Republic to connect Prague with Bratislava.
 Routes are also in negotiation with India and Australia.
 Their goal is to be moving cargo by 2020 and passengers by 2021.

-For more construction news in France, check out our complete fire legislation guide in France.
 A related article would be about France’s asbestos-free regulations.
 For an overall guide to improving construction productivity on the jobsite, why not download this free ebook?